thriveweb/deking-new/content/pages/marketing.md

   - description: >-
-      A small studio that is separate from your house in a style that matches your home or something completely different, did you always want a small piece of 1950's mid century modern design?
+      A small studio that is separate from your house in a style that matches your home or something completely different, did you always want a small piece of 1950's mid century modern design in your backyard?
 We take care of the drafted plans, council approval and QBCC insurances.
 All we need is your vision and we will bring it to life!
     icon: /images/uploads/home-studio-office.jpg
     title: Outdoor Studio
   - description: >-